-Paul particularly instructed Timothy to give attention to the reading, the exhortation and the teaching (Greek: didaskalia).
-The word translated "the reading" (Greek: anagnosis meaning knowledge through repetition) is used only two other places in the New Testament (Acts 13:15, 2 Corinthians 3:14).
+Paul particularly instructed Timothy to give attention to the Reading, the Exhortation and the Teaching (Greek: didaskalia).
+The word translated "the Reading" (Greek: anagnosis meaning knowledge through repetition) is used only two other places in the New Testament (Acts 13:15, 2 Corinthians 3:14).
 Both other places clearly refer to the Reading of the Scriptures in the synagogues.
 In addition, following the Reading of the Scriptures, both the Law and the Prophets in Acts 13:15, the synagogue ruler asked Paul if he had a word of exhortation for the people.
-Thus "give attention to reading, to exhortation, to teaching" (1 Timothy 4:13) is clearly referring to various aspects of the liturgical worship and teaching in the Church in Ephesus.
+Thus "give attention to the Reading, to the Exhortation, to the Teaching" (1 Timothy 4:13) is clearly referring to various aspects of the liturgical worship and teaching in the Church in Ephesus.
 Timothy was evidently gifted in these areas (1 Timothy 4:14-15) and the whole tone of Paul's letter is encouragement for Timothy to be bold about it.